Put yourself back in the early years of railway history.

 A piece of history becomes alive with new stronger model

 An eye-catcher with interesting adornments and a hint of exoticism

 The History of the Stirling Engine

-The first Stirling engine was developed by the Scottish priest Robert Stirling in 1816.
+The first Stirling engine was developed by the Scottish Reverend Robert Stirling in 1816.

 Robert Stirling wanted to create a safe alternative to the high pressure steam engines which were spreading in those days.